 It is important to bear in mind the reason for vocalizing the motifs.
 As with other music titles in the Inner Sound series, the motifs will promote a vibrational movement throughout your body via the combined effect of sympathetic resonance and bone conduction.
 The purpose is to promote vibrations as deeply and consistently as you can rather than singing for entertainment.

-Our voice is the most healing instrument we can use to work with our own body.
+Our voice is perhpas the most therapeutic 'instrument' we can use to work with our own body.